IMSX16-24-13-group-81/live-room-sensor/README.md

 Embedded code to read sensor information about occupation in rooms

 ## Description
-This code is ment to run on a Pico W and reads radar information from ether a MicRadar R60AMP1 or a Minewsemi MS72SF1 radar via UART on GPIO 4-5.
+This code is meant to run on a Pico W and reads radar information from either a MicRadar R60AMP1 or a Minewsemi MS72SF1 radar via UART on GPIO 4-5.
 In addition to the radar information, the code reads the state of a PIR sensor(or any digital sensor) on GPIO 23.

 Then once every minute it will report the state of the PIR sensor and the radar information to a central server via HTTPS.
 The certificate for the reporting server is hardcoded to be a Let's Encrypt R3 certificate.

-An example of the JSON payload that is sent to the reporing server is:
+An example of the JSON payload that is sent to the reporting server is:
 ```json
 {
   "firmwareVersion": "0.2.2-Minew",